matthewzhaocc/R53-CF/README.md

 # R53-CF
-a CLI tool that spawns r53 and Cloudfront
+a Terraform module that spawns r53 and Cloudfront